vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/096/_index.md

 <details><summary>Jamison Brereton</summary>

 96
-Agni (or Agni Draviṇodā “Agni Wealth-Giver”)
+Agni (or Agni Draviṇodā “Agni Wealth-Giver”)
 Kutsa Āṅgirasa
 9 verses: triṣṭubh
 Simpler and more straightforward than the previous hymn, this one shares a final  verse (9) as well as some themes with I.95: see especially verse 5, where Night and  Dawn suckle Agni, the calf, which matches I.95.1, where the two mothers were  unidentified.